alexander-naumov/tcp_ip_notes/tcp-timeout.md

     RTT = a*RTT + (1 - a)*SampleRTT where 0 < a < 1
     RTO = 2*RTT

-To be more robust on variability of RTT, the new method to calculate RTO is introduced using deviation of SampleRTT
+To be more robust on variability of RTT, the new method to calculate RTO is introduced.
+In addition to estimated RTT calculated as before, the deviation of SampleRTT and subseqyuently RTO is calculated as follow

     SampleDev = |SampleRTT − RTT|
     Deviation = b*Deviation + (1 - b)*SampleDev where 0 < b < 1